Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

 \section{Results and discussions}

-In this section, we apply the deduced results in Sec.~\ref{model} to Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV to study the momentum and centrality dependence of the production of different light nuclei in the low- and intermediate-$p_T$ regions in different rapidity intervals at midrapidity area.
+In this section, we apply the coalescence model in Sec.~\ref{model} to Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV to study the momentum and centrality dependence of the production of different light nuclei in the low- and intermediate-$p_T$ regions in different rapidity intervals at midrapidity area.
 We first introduce the $p_T$ spectra of the nucleons.
-We then compute the $p_T$ spectra of $d$, $t$, $^3$He and $^4$He, assuming they are created at the same time, i.e., they freeze out at the same $R_f$.
-We present $p_T$ dependence of different coalescence sources for $t$, $^3$He and $^4$He in their production.
-We finally calculate the yield rapidity densities $dN/dy$ and the averaged transverse momenta $\langle p_T \rangle$ of different light nuclei.
+We then present $p_T$ dependence of different coalescence sources for $d$, $t$, $^3$He and $^4$He in their productions.
+We finally give the yield rapidity densities $dN/dy$ and the averaged transverse momenta $\langle p_T \rangle$ of different light nuclei.